ochafik/boilerplate.dart/README.md

 # Limitations

 These two classes are not designed for every possible use case, as they have the following limitations:
+* Equality only holds between instances of the exact same runtime type.
 * `Boilerplate` Only uses public fields by default (but you can still override `get fields`),
 * No special handling of reference cycles: user must avoid them responsibly,
 * Not optimized for speed (but some care is taken to cache costly mirror results).
 If you need fast boilerplate methods, please consider implementing them with [quiver-dart](https://github.com/google/quiver-dart).